 Hi!
 My name’s Jessie.
 I’m from Detroit, but I’m living in DC at the moment.
 (That doesn’t make me from DC.
-It’s Detroit that shaped so much about me, and I miss my home!)
+It’s Detroit, after all, that shaped so much about me.)
 I’m an elder member of the Millennial generation.
-(That means I’m in my 30s now, guys.
+(That means I’m in my mid-30s now.
 Commentators seem to think that “Millennials” still means “twenty-somethings,” but they’ve been using the term for a while now, and we’ve continued aging.)

 I’m what’s been called a divergent thinker, and this often manifests in being a social critic, even though I try to be friendly about it.
 But I admit it: I always feel compelled to point out when the emperor doesn’t appear to be wearing any clothes.
 I cancelled my New York Times subscription after what seemed like too many efforts to willfully ignore this.
 (I’m all for paying for journalism, though, so I distribute that money elsewhere.)